Domiii/project-empire/README.md

     * change to default when gone
         * restore when available again?

-  -> be able to keep writing file, option not to override -> let [P]resenter (not only [O]) also be able to change order of presentations (→ edit mode button?)
+* be able to keep writing file, option not to override
-  -> button to shuffle PENDING presentations
+* button to shuffle PENDING presentations
-  -> import + ready up this week's presentation list!
+* import + ready up this week's presentation list!
-      -> account for every single user!
+    * account for every single user!

 * non-admin [O]perator
     * new database write rules